Vox Tone of Voice — Explanatory & Smart

 What is Vox's brand message?

-Vox's core message is about Explaining the news in a way that makes sense.
-Their concept "News Understanding" drives their mission: To explain the news.
+Vox's core message: Explaining the news in a way that makes sense Their mission: To explain the news

 What makes Vox's brand voice unique?

 Vox stands out through their explanatory, smart, clear communication style.
-Their central brand tension — "Depth vs. Accessibility" — shapes every message they craft in the Media sector.
+Their central brand tension, "Depth vs. Accessibility", shapes how they communicate across the Media sector.

 What language style does Vox use?

-Vox uses explanatory language with literal messaging.
-Their sentences are typically command in structure, using the imperative tense.
+Vox uses explanatory language, with literal messaging, in command-style sentences, using the imperative tense.